-- Food and beverage companies that fail to ensure food safety can have profound impacts on consumer health, as can their decisions around product lines, ingredients and marketing. - Technology and media companies may significantly impact consumer welfare should they provide platforms for harmful content, fail to respect privacy, or stimulate digital addiction.
+- Food and beverage companies that fail to ensure food safety can have profound impacts on consumer health, as can their decisions around product lines, ingredients and marketing.
+Failure to consider animal welfare in product sourcing can have negative impacts on consumer demand for products. - Technology and media companies may significantly impact consumer welfare should they provide platforms for harmful content, fail to respect privacy, or stimulate digital addiction.